hatsumatsu/m/README.md

 `viewport`: `{ width: 0, height: 0, prevWidth: 0, prevHeight: 0 }`

-`isUIResize`: boolean indicating whether the resize was triggered by a visibility change of the Browser UI on mobile.
+`isUIResize`: Boolean indicating whether the resize was triggered by a visibility change of the Browser UI on mobile devices.

 ##### `onDestroy()`